 To give an example.

-Douro (see pictures).
+Me, and a team, since 1998 we are digging the prehistoric site of Castanheiro do Vento in the NE of Portugal, to the south of the river Douro (see pictures).
 It is a hill, very much disturbed in its slopes by modern agriculture and plantation, as occurred in the neighbour place of Castelo Velho, studied by Susana O. Jorge between 1989 and 2003.

 Both sites are similar, although each one has its own characteristics.

-of the hill is the better conserved.
+In Castanheiro, the upper surface of the hill is the better conserved.
 It consists of a serious of symmetric walls, disposed around an upper round structure (called the tower).

-and the first half of the II millennia BC.
+The place is an authentic labyrinth of structures, which were certainly transformed throughout the III and the first half of the II millennia BC.
 Nevertheless, as far as we know, it shows a certain coherence, in the sense that a general plan of the excavated area does not show important superimposition of structures.

 Which kind of structures were these?
-The logo of our blog reproduces in a very schema
+The logo of our blog reproduces in a very schematic way their general layout.

-They were “draw” in the soil taking as a basis slabs and blocks of schist, assembled into successive walls, with passages, semi-round protuberances forming inner covered surfaces for the deposition of things, etc. Deposition is a word important in this co
+They were “draw” in the soil taking as a basis slabs and blocks of schist, assembled into successive walls, with passages, semi-round protuberances forming inner covered surfaces for the deposition of things, etc. Deposition is a word important in this context, because this place should not be just a currently inhabited one, but a locus for very differentiated activities.

 Probably the walls were made out of cob (compacted layers of earth, demanding large quantities of water); wood was also largely used.